spinnaker/spinnaker.github.io/guides/user/kubernetes-v2/deploy-manifest/index.md

   image_path="./deploy-manifest.png"
 %}

-> :warning: Don't select the regular __Deploy__ stage, it is used to deploy more
+> :warning: Don't select the regular __Deploy__ stage; it deploys more
 > opinionated "Server Groups" using another provider (including Kubernetes V1).

-### Specifying Manifests Statically
+### Specify Manifests Statically

-If you know ahead of time what you expect to deploy using a certain manifest (even if you don't know what version of your docker image it will run) you can declare it directly in the pipeline by providing the manifest specification.
+If you know ahead of time what you expect to deploy using a certain manifest (even if you don't know what version of your Docker image it will run) you can declare it directly in the pipeline by providing the manifest specification:

 {%
   include
   figure
   image_path="./in-pipeline.png"
-  caption="Notice that by selecting \"Text\" as the __Manifest Source__, we get to enter the Manifest YAML by hand."
+  caption="Notice that by selecting __Text__ as the __Manifest Source__, we get
+  to enter the manifest YAML by hand."
 %}

-Of course, if you are generating your pipeline definitions rather than entering them into the UI, the stage definition would look more like:
+Of course, if you are _generating_ your pipeline definitions rather than entering them into the UI, the stage definition would look more like this:

 ```json
 {